Becoming a foster parent can be incredibly rewarding for both a child in need and the foster parent. So, how do you become a foster parent in Arizona?

 - You are expected to be flexible in your preferences.

-- Filling out the application forms to training can take between four to six months.
+- Filling out the application forms for training can take between four to six months.

 - Keep in mind that infants take up less than 1% of the children who need foster care.

-The goal with every foster-child placement is the reunification of the child with their biological family.
+The goal of every foster-child placement is the reunification of the child with their biological family.
 A foster family is expected to support and encourage a child’s safe return to the family they came from.
-Important to note is that a child’s biological parents retain their parental rights during a child’s foster care stay, unless those right were terminated by a judge.
+Important to note is that a child’s biological parents retain their parental rights during a child’s foster care stay unless those rights were terminated by a judge.